BeyzaNurKeskinn/Trinity-Password_Manager/README.md

     --Sign-up, login, and password reset (via email or phone verification code).

-    --Support for social media login with Google and Facebook.

     --Profile picture upload and user information updates.

     --Account deactivation/freezing.